initia-labs/minievm/app/ibc-hooks/README.md

 - Sender: We cannot trust the sender of an IBC packet, the counter-party chain has full ability to lie about it.
   We cannot risk this sender being confused for a particular user or module address on Initia.
-  So we replace the sender with an account to represent the sender prefixed by the channel and a evm module prefix.
+  So we replace the sender with an account to represent the sender prefixed by the channel and an evm module prefix.
   This is done by setting the sender to `Bech32(Hash(Hash("ibc-evm-hook-intermediary") + channelID/sender))`, where the channelId is the channel id on the local chain.
 - ContractAddr: This field should be directly obtained from the ICS-20 packet metadata
 - Input: This field should be directly obtained from the ICS-20 packet metadata.